KSultonboy/STARTUPVOYAGEAI/PROJECT_OVERVIEW.md

 # VoyageAI Project Overview

-This document explains the current structure, behavior, and completed features for the VoyageAI repo.
+This document summarizes the current structure, behavior, and implemented features for the VoyageAI repo.

-## What the Project Does (Current Behavior)
+## Current Behavior
-- Mobile app (Expo/React Native) with onboarding, auth, trip setup, trip generation, and tabs (plan/saved/offers/map/profile).
+- Mobile app (Expo/React Native) with onboarding, auth, trip setup, trip generation, and tab navigation (plan/saved/offers/map/profile).
-- Trip plan generation is rule-based on the backend with budget tiers and interest scoring.
-- Admin panel inside the mobile app for analytics and managing places/offers/users (admin role only).
+- Admin panel inside the mobile app for analytics and data management (places, offers, users, locations).
-- Backend (Express) provides auth, admin, places, offers, and trip plan APIs with JWT + refresh tokens.
+- Backend (Express) provides auth (JWT + refresh), trip planning, locations, and admin routes.
+- Analytics events are tracked for register/login/plan generation and surfaced in admin overview/analytics.
-- Persistent storage uses a JSON file store so data survives server restarts.
+- Data persists in a JSON store so runtime data survives server restarts; seed data is merged on first run.
+- Profile includes avatar upload (base64) during sign up and can be updated later from the profile tab.

 ## File Structure (Key Parts)
 ```